circlecube/evans-block-theme/docs/talk-fse-ftw/talk-block.md

 ## Talk Block
 A custom block (built into the theme) to display a talk with details and format links to the talk, slides and video.
+If you enjoy speaking or teaching at conferences or meetups, you can easily list them on your personal site.

+Before blocks, I listed speaking engagements on my site and was tired of messing with the formatting over time, so I figured I could make a custom block to take care of all the formatting and make it easy to maintain and keep the content organized and elegant.

 ### Block description
 View the block source code in the theme at [evans-block-theme/blocks/talk](https://github.com/circlecube/evans-block-theme/tree/main/blocks/talk).